Marie Raymond

 Marie Raymond (1908–1988) was an abstract painter from the Tachisme movement in the 50s.
 Raymond was one of the most successful painters of the post-war abstract movement in Paris.
 Raymond's success story remains unknown as she was eclipsed by her son's success.
 Although many female artists were known for being put in their husband's shadows, few were put in their son's shadows.
 Her son, Yves Klein, today remains one of the most prominent figures of the nouveau réalisme movement.
 However, in the 50s, one was more likely to fall upon a painting by Raymond than her son.
 Raymond would go on to become a prominent social figure in the Parisian post-war movement until the death of Yves Klein which had a profound impact on her life and art.
-Today, Raymond remains an omitted female artist of the post-war Parisian movement.

 Early life

-Marie Raymond was born on 4 May 1908 at La Colle-sur-Loup in the South of France.
+Raymond was born on 4 May 1908 at La Colle-sur-Loup in the South of France.
 Just like her husband, she was born into a middle-class family.
 Her father was a pharmacist and owned a dispensary which the family-owned for 40 years.
 She attended boarding school at the school of the Blanche de Castille in Nice.
 During her youth, she started painting in Alexandre Stoppelaëre's studio in Cagnes-sur-Mer.
 Her time spent in Stoppelaere's studio had a profound influence on her connection to art.
 The inspiration she gained from the Mediterranean sea and colors from Southern France had an impact on Raymond's later work.

 Many artists visited the South of France for inspiration, especially in Cagnes-sur-Mer.
 The Dutch-Indonesian painter, Fred Klein came to the South where he met Marie Raymond in 1925.
-The following year on October 26th, the couple got married in Nice, when Raymond was only 18 years old.
+The following year, on 26 October, the couple got married in Nice, when Raymond was only 18 years old.
 The couple moved to Paris where they lived a bohemian life in the neighborhood of Montparnasse.
 Some say that her artistic life only started when she met her husband, as prior to meeting him she had never left the South of France or seen a painting dating before her period.
-The couple were neighbors with Mondrian, which initiated their social artistic life, mingling with artists such as Jaques Villon and Frantisek Kupka.